 - Click on the Insert Link button on the Element toolbar

 - Past the file’s URL you got from the previous step.

 Now when your customers click on the button or the hyperlink, the file will be downloaded to their devices.

-- For more information about Shopify File Requirements and types, please check here.
+- For more information about Shopify File Requirements and types, you can read here.

-- If you don’t want to host your file on Shopify server, you can choose to upload it on other hosting servers like Google Drive or Dropbox, then get the file URL and follow these steps above to link files to a PageFly page as normal!
+- If you don’t want to host your files on Shopify server, you can choose to upload them on other hosting servers like Google Drive or Dropbox.
+Then, get the file URL and follow above steps to link them into a PageFly page!